-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The Supplementary Information and Other Financial Schedules, as listed in the Table of Contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The Supplementary Information and Other Financial Schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
-In our opinion, based on our audit, the procedures performed as described above, and the report of the other auditors, the Supplementary Information and Other Financial Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The budgetary comparison schedules, as listed in the table of contents under required supplementary information, are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United

+States of America.
+In our opinion, this information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.